 Catholic-school students around the Diocese of Rochester are celebrating Catholic education during a special week dedicated to Catholic schools.

-The national Catholic Schools Week event, which is celebrated annually by the National Catholic Educational Association, began Jan.
-31 and ends Feb.
-6. This year's theme is "Catholic Schools: Communities of Faith, Knowledge and Service."
+The national Catholic Schools Week event, which is celebrated annually by the National Catholic Educational Association, begins Jan.
+29 and ends Feb.
+4. This year's theme is "Catholic Schools: Communities of Faith, Knowledge and Service."

 Schools around the 12-county Diocese of Rochester are marking the event with such special activities as book fairs, dances, ice cream socials, bowling, family fun nights and service projects.